autoplot/documentation/javadoc/org/autoplot/dom/Row.md

-# org.autoplot.dom.RowRepresents a vertical position on the page.
-Rows are specified
+# org.autoplot.dom.Row

- relative to a parent, which can be the canvas or another row.
+Represents a vertical position on the page.
+Rows are specified relative to a parent, which can be the canvas or another row.

-Row( )
+# Row( )

 ***